 This is what English muffins were made for.
 Jam consists of fruit that's crushed or chopped and cooked with sugar (and sometimes pectin and an acid) until the pieces of fruit are soft and lose their shape.
 As the mixture cooks, water evaporates and it thickens to a spreadable consistency, though it still may have some pieces of fruit.
 Sugar acts as the primary preservative.

-Use it: Try spreading blueberry-port jam between layers of lemon cake, or think savory with a smear of tomato jam for a kick of sweet acidity on a grilled cheese sandwich.
+Use it: Try spreading blueberry lavender jam between layers of lemon cake, or think savory with a smear of tomato jam for a kick of sweet acidity on a grilled cheese sandwich.
 This red plum jam is excellent with beignets.

 The primary difference between jam and jelly is that jelly is strained for a gem-like clarity without fruit solids.
 To get that bright, crystal-clear consistency, most fruits are crushed and cooked to extract their juice.
 The mixture is strained through a jelly bag, which is made of a fine mesh fabric that ensures that no fruit particles slip through.
 If you want to DIY it, use a metal strainer with several layers of cheesecloth.
 Since dry fabric absorbs flavor from the juice, the jelly bag (or cheesecloth) should be moistened first with cold water, then wrung out to get rid of any excess moisture.
 After straining, the juice is boiled rapidly with sugar (and sometimes pectin) so that when it sets, it holds its shape.
 Jelly is typically firmer than jam, but not so firm that it's gummy-like.
 According to government regulations, jelly must contain at least 55% fruit juice.

-Use it: Jellies are perfect slathered over French toast, or if you're feeling classic, make a variation of PB&J using non-tradtion flavors like pomegranate jelly and cashew butter.
+Use it: Jellies are perfect slathered over French toast, or if you're feeling classic, make a variation of PB&J using non-traditional flavors like pomegranate jelly and cashew butter.

 Jams made from a mixture of various fruits are called conserves.
 Basically, all conserves are jams, but not all jams are conserves.
 Make sense?
 Conserves usually contain fruit mixed together with sugar and sometimes nuts and dried fruits.